vtex-apps/io-documentation/docs/en/Recipes/development/running-IO-scripts-in-any-VTEX-store.md

 The `loader.json` file acts as a declarer of which scripts should be executed on which page.

-Each entry in the `JSON` `loader` object must have a `RegExp` key, indicating the page path, and a corresponding array of strings.

-Each string must point to the script file that must be loaded to a page if the `RegExp` key matches the path of that page URL.
+Each entry in the `loader` `JSON` object must have a `RegExp` key, indicating the page path, and a corresponding array of strings, where each string points to the script files that must be loaded to a page if the `RegExp` key matches the path of that page URL.

 Take the following example: